 Cloud payroll systems support greater efficiency and help businesses save on time-consuming HR and payroll expenses, hardware, and on-premise software.
 And with its access-anywhere interface, payroll teams have responsive and powerful tools at their fingertips.

-- Centralized employee data: Using cloud-based payroll software to centralize employee data offers convenient access to all essential employee information.
+- Centralised employee data: Using cloud-based payroll software to centralise employee data offers convenient access to all essential employee information.
 It also simplifies maintaining accurate data so that payroll and HR teams can rest assured that the data they’re accessing is correct.
-Convenience aside, centralizing employee data to be accurate and secure also supports compliance needs and is a big focus area for companies that have grown by acquisition.
+Convenience aside, centralising employee data to be accurate and secure also supports compliance needs and is a big focus area for companies that have grown by acquisition.

 - Providing on-demand pay options: On-demand pay supports workers' financial well-being, making it easier for them to meet unexpected expenses and avoid going into debt.
 It can benefit companies as well.
 For example, in industries where businesses are competing for employees, offering on-demand pay can make a company more appealing to prospective candidates.
 The traditional two-week pay period harkens back to payroll teams needing time to calculate payroll taxes manually.
 Modern cloud payroll technology can automate that process to make streaming pay a reality.

 - Increased data safety and security: Part of what cloud payroll providers offer is built-in safety and security features – after all, their reputations rely on keeping client data secure.
 Because they house confidential employee and business information, payroll vendors don’t just encrypt and backup client data; they also invest their resources in data and infrastructure security, including disaster recovery protocols.